UniStuttgart-VISUS/reCAPit/README.md

 Please make sure [astral-sh/uv](https://github.com/astral-sh/uv) is installed on your system.
 UV is a Python package and project manager that eases the deployment of applications written in Python.

-To launch the app, navigate to the `frontend` directory and run the following command in your terminal:
+To launch the app, navigate to the [ `frontend/` ](https://github.com/UniStuttgart-VISUS/reCAPit/blob/master/frontend/)  directory and run the following command in your terminal:

 ```bash
 uv run App.py --manifest path/to/manifest.json --user_config path/to/user_config.json